jesus-dayo/auth-ui/README.md

-## AirAsia Challenge UI

-This project is deployed in Heroku and is a simple GUI to integrate with the AirAsia Auth API
+This project is deployed in Heroku and is a simple GUI to integrate with the Auth API

 ### `Highlevel Architecture`
 ![architecture](https://github.com/jesus-dayo/airasia-ui/blob/master/authdiagram.png?raw=true)